-• Resource restoration
+Resource restoration

-Although credit for this category was not requested, some areas of the forest could benefit from stewardship activities in order to increase species diversity and improve the overall health of the forest.
-Restoration of these areas however is not required for their participation in PBRS.
-At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a resource restoration plan is provided by July 2, 2018, and approved by the department on or before September 3, 2018, then credit for this category should be awarded administratively.
-Award of this category may allow forestry activities to occur in the participating open space area.
-It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.
+The owner has plans to improve the health and diversity of the property, which will include the removal of invasive species and the revegetation of areas that have been impacted by the construction of the house and driveway.
+The owner has provided a resource restoration plan that has been approved by department staff.
+Credit for this category is recommended.
+Award of this category may allow restoration activities to occur in the participating open space area.
+It is the landowner's responsibility to apply for and receive any necessary approvals from the applicable state and local governmental agencies for activities that may require a permit or approval, such as clearing and grading.
+It should be noted that this planting activity must be completed within a threeyear period.